jewjux/nvaitc-aps-project-demos/CONTRIBUTING.md

 - ✅ Test all changes thoroughly
 - ✅ Update documentation to reflect changes
 - ✅ Use relative paths
-- ✅ Credit original authors and add yourself as a contributor
 - ✅ Follow the existing code style and conventions
 - ✅ Add your changes to the project's README